Draft Safety Action Plan

 The Safety Action Plan is being developed using an approach that focuses on:

-The Duluth-Superior Area Safety Action Plan will identify high-risk locations and high-priority traffic safety improvements throughout the Safety Action Plan Area.
+The Duluth-Superior Safety Action Plan will identify high-risk locations and high-priority traffic safety improvements throughout the greater Duluth-Superior area.
 The Safety Action Plan will include clear guidance on what to do—and where—to make travel safer for everyone.
 It will help local governments prioritize, apply for, and justify funding for high-priority safety improvement projects.
 That means real safety improvements, in the places that need them most.

-The Safety Action Pan Area covers approximately 641 square miles within St. Louis and Douglas counties in Minnesota and Wisconsin, respectively.
+The Safety Action Plan Area covers approximately 641 square miles within St. Louis and Douglas counties in Minnesota and Wisconsin, respectively.

 Project Goals: